-Andrew M. Tucker Michael K. Bradshaw, Jr. Nelson Mullins Riley & Scarborough LLP 101 Constitution Avenue NW, Suite 900
+Andrew M. Tucker Michael K. Bradshaw, Jr. Nelson Mullins Riley & Scarborough LLP 101 Constitution Aconso NW, Suite 900

-4401 Eastgate Mall San Diego, California 92121 (858) 550-6000 Washington, D.C., 20001 (202) 689-2800 Approximate date of commen cement of proposed sale to the public: As soon as practicable after this registration statement becomes effective.
-If any of the securities being reg gistered on this Form are to be offered on a delayed or continuous basis pursuant to R ule 415 under the Securities Act of 1933 check the following box: If this Form is filed to register a effective registration statement check the following box and list the Securities Act registration statement number of the earlier If this Form is a post-effective a statement for the same offering. g box and list the Securities Act registration statement number of the earlier effective registration If this Form is a post-effective a statement for the same offering.
-1 g box and list the Securities Act registration statement number of the earlier effective registration the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, ler reporting company," and "emerging growth company" in Rule 12b-2 of the Excha smaller reporting company or an emerging growth company.
-See the definitions of "large acceleratedinge Act.
-Large accelerated filer Non-accelerated filer Accelerated filer Smaller reporting company Emerging growth company ⊠ 2 2 2 1 ny, indicate by check mark if the registrant has elected not to use the extended $(7(a)(2)(B))$ of the Securities Act. \square ransition period for complying with any new or revised financial accounting standards
+4401 Eastgate Mall San Diego, California 92121 (858) 550-6000 Washington, D.C., 20001 (202) 689-2800 Approximate date of commenceme ent of proposed sale to the public: As soon as practicable after this registration st atement becomes effective. f any of the securities being register red on this Form are to be offered on a delayed or continuous basis pursuant to Rul e 415 under the Securities Act of 1933 check the following box: ⊠ f this Form is filed to register additional fraction of the fr eck the following box and list the Securities Act registration statement number of the earlier f this Form is a post-effective amenstatement for the same offering. $\square$ box and list the Securities Act registration statement number of the earlier effective registration f this Form is a post-effective amenstatement for the same offering. $\Box$ box and list the Securities Act registration statement number of the earlier effective registration registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, sneporting company," and "emerging growth company" in Rule 12b-2 of the Exchan naller reporting company or an emerging growth company.
+See the definitions of "large accelerate ge Act. tec Large accelerated filer □ Non-accelerated filer □ Smaller reporting company X If an emerging growth company, in provided pursuant to Section 7(a) nsition period for complying with any new or revised financial accounting standards